 According to Pulp & Paper Week, an industry publication, average linerboard and semi-chemical medium prices for 42 lb.
 Liner-East and 26 lb.
 Medium-East, which are representative benchmark grades, were \$378 and \$322, respectively, per ton in the first six months of 1999.
 This compares to \$388 and \$337, respectively, per ton in the first six months of 1998.
-According to the Fibre Box Association, average sales prices for corrugated products decreased by 3.2% in the first six months of 1998.
+According to the Fibre Box Association, average sales prices for corrugated products decreased by 3.2% in the first six months of 1999 from the first six months of 1998.